Centre culturel Calixa-Lavallée

 In the 1950s, a modernization of the park saw the removal of the park keeper’s house and the greenhouses and the installation of the open-air theatre.
 For many years one of the park’s most noted attractions was the Jardin des Merveilles children’s zoo, but it was closed in 1989.
 The 1990s saw the addition of two new belvederes and a handsome colonnade running southwest from Rachel Street.

-In early summer 2011, the park's old and rather disused park chalet reopened as a café, Espace La Fontaine, which has received positive reviews for its offerings.
+In early summer 2011, the park's old and rather disused park chalet reopened as a café-gallery-space called Espace La Fontaine, which has received positive reviews.

 Lafontaine Park remains a tremendously popular spot, especially on weekends in the summer.
 Although the Plateau has become a prosperous neighbourhood, many of its houses and flats have no yards or gardens; the park affords a lot of people a chance to sit on the grass and stroll under the trees.

-Most of the park’s neighbouring streets are residential, but on the south side, Notre-Dame Hospital and the main municipal library hold out an institutional boundary along Sherbrooke Street.
-Rachel Street, on the north side, has a few small businesses including the Maison des cyclistes, well positioned at the axis of two bike paths; it has a café open to all.
-There are more cafés and other businesses westward along Rachel and the park is close enough to Saint-Denis Street and the Gay Village to ensure that no visitor has to languish long without a drink, a coffee or a bite to eat.
+Most of the park’s neighbouring streets are residential, but on the south side, Notre-Dame Hospital and the old, colonnaded municipal library building (now known as the Édifice Gaston-Miron and headquarters of the city’s art and heritage councils) hold out an institutional boundary along Sherbrooke Street.
+Rachel Street, on the north side, has a few small businesses including the Maison des cyclistes, which includes a café.
+There are more cafés and other businesses westward along Rachel and the park is close enough to other Plateau streets that no visitor has to languish long without a drink, a coffee or a bite to eat.

 To get to Lafontaine Park you can take the 14, 24 or 29 or walk east from Sherbrooke metro station.
 It is also very accessible to cyclists.
 There are some small parking lots near the Centre culturel, accessed via Calixa-Lavallée, but the park is so centrally located that it isn't a destination most people will need to drive to.